 Dredging sediments in the Great Lakes and connected waterways requires state and federal approvals that regulate the extent of dredging, disposal of dredge spoils, and pre-dredge studies.
-Restrictions on dredging is defined as special handling or use of a confined disposal facility is required for dredge spoils due to chemical contamination.
+Restrictions on dredging is defined as special handling for dredge spoils requiring use of a confined disposal facility or Toxic Substances Control Act level landfill due to chemical contamination.
 Open water disposal of any clean or contaminated dredge spoils in the Great Lakes or connected waterways is not routinely permitted in Michigan.
 As a result, use of disposal options (e.g., confined disposal facility) other than open water is not automatically a restriction on dredging.
 This restoration criterion applies only to the commercial and recreational navigational channels in the Great Lakes and connected waterways that are maintained by the COE.